STQT/api.mtour.kz/docs/index.rst

 ..
-Medtour documentation master file, created by sphinx-quickstart.
+MedTour documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Medtour's documentation!
+Welcome to MedTour's documentation!
 ======================================================================

 .. toctree::